Dental Crowns and their purpose:

 Unfortunately, the gray substrate often causes a dark line along the gum line.
 This can be particularly obvious if the gum line begins to recede or if the tissue turns transparent.

-The porcelain fused to metal crown is more durable that all ceramic crowns because of the metal base.
-It is commonly used on molars and pre-molars because of it its ability to withstand the biting force of chewing.
+The porcelain fused to metal crown is more durable than all ceramic crowns because of the metal base.
+It is commonly used on molars and pre-molars because of it its ability to withstand the biting force when chewing.

 How long do crowns last?